19hours/sg-statutes/Acts/Legal Profession Act.md

 (ii) the Society to apply to the Chief Justice for the appointment of another Disciplinary Tribunal to hear and investigate the complaint or matter.

-[19/2008 wef 01/12/2008]
+[19/2008]

 (9) The Chief Justice or any other Judge of the Supreme Court shall not be a member of the court of 3 Judges when the application under subsection (1) is in respect of a complaint made or information referred to the Society by him.

-[19/2008 wef 01/12/2008]

-[30/86]
+[30/86; 19/2008]

-(10) Subject to this section, the Rules Committee may make rules for regulating and prescribing the procedure and practice to be followed in connection with proceedings under this section and under sections 100 and 102, and in the absence of any rule or rules dealing with any point of procedure or practice, the Rules of Court may be followed as nearly as the circumstances permit.
+(10) Subject to this section, the Rules Committee may make rules for regulating and prescribing the procedure and practice to be followed in connection with proceedings under this section and under sections 100 and 102, and in the absence of any rule dealing with any point of procedure or practice, the Rules of Court may be followed as nearly as the circumstances permit.

 ### Provisions as to penalties ordered by court

-98A\.—(1) Where the court has ordered a legal officer or non-practising solicitor to pay a penalty under section 82A(12), the legal officer or non-practising solicitor shall pay the penalty to the Registrar of the Supreme Court.
+98A\.—(1) Where the court has ordered a legal officer or non- practising solicitor to pay a penalty under section 82A(12), the legal officer or non-practising solicitor shall pay the penalty to the Registrar of the Supreme Court.

+[20/2009 wef 09/10/2009]

+[19/2008]

 (2) Where the court has ordered an advocate and solicitor to pay a penalty under section 98, the advocate and solicitor shall pay the penalty to the Registrar of the Supreme Court.

+[19/2008]

 (3) Any penalty payable under subsection (1) or (2) which is not paid may be recoverable by the Government as a judgment debt.

+[19/2008]

 (4) All sums collected by the Registrar of the Supreme Court under subsection (1) or (2) or recovered by the Government under subsection (3) shall be paid into the Consolidated Fund.

-[19/2008 wef 01/12/2008]
+[19/2008]

 ### Drawing up of order

 99\.
 Where any order has been made by the court upon an application under section 98 and the order has not been drawn up by the applicant within one week after it was made, the Society may cause the order to be drawn up, and all future proceedings thereon shall be taken as if the application had been made by the Society.

-[42/2005 wef 01/01/2006]

-[19/2008 wef 01/12/2008]
+[42/2005; 19/2008]

 ### Solicitor’s application to remove own name

-100\.—(1) Any solicitor may, subject to this section, apply to the court to have his name removed from the roll.
+100\.—(1) Any solicitor may, subject to this section and any rules made thereunder, apply to the court to have his name removed from the roll.

 (2) Every such application shall be made by way of originating summons and shall be supported by an affidavit in the prescribed form which shall be served on the Society not less than 2 months before the application is heard.

-[42/2005 wef 01/01/2006]
+[42/2005]

 (3) The Society may for good cause require the applicant to advertise his intention to make the application in such manner as the Society shall direct.